Temu Pallets: Complete Guide for Resellers 2026

 Professional Grade A branded apparel typically resells at 3–6x the per-kilogram wholesale cost.
 A well-sourced 80kg Grade A branded bale at $2.50/kg costs $200 and contains retail-value inventory worth $600–$1,200 — before any premium brand premiums are applied.

-Indetexx — Your Professional Wholesale Clothing Partner
+Indetexx — Professional Wholesale Clothing Supply

 Second Hand Clothing Factory